junhyuk-99/cnc-mct-analytics-dashboard/README.md

 Synthetic CNC/MCT manufacturing dashboard demo built with a Spring Boot backend, MongoDB sample dataset, and React frontend.

-This repository is a public, rebuilt demo project.
-It is not a copy of production source code and does not include production data, customer data, real database connections, production equipment history, server IP addresses, private credentials, logs, certificates, or private environment values.
+This repository is a public demo rebuilt from the architecture and workflows of a real deployed CNC/MCT manufacturing dashboard project.

+It is not a copy of production source code and does not include production data, customer data, real database connections, equipment history, server IP addresses, private credentials, logs, certificates, or private environment values.

-All data in this repository is synthetic sample data.
+All demo data is synthetic sample data.

 ## Production Background